louisfaury/cruxponent/content/post/regularised_mdp.md

 {{< infoblock>}}
 $\quad$ This is called the proximal view of mirror descent.
-There is also a fascinating mirror-map view which generalises gradient descent beyond Hillbert spaces (for which the representer theorem holds).
+There is also a fascinating mirror-map view which generalises gradient descent beyond Hilbert spaces (for which the representer theorem holds).
 {{< /infoblock >}}